andreim9816/READY2EAT/README.md

 # READY2EAT
-Team project I worked on during the MDS course at the Uni
+Team project I worked on during the MDS course at the Uni.

 ## Requirements